electricimp/imp-central-impt/CommandsManual.md

 Deletes the specified Device Group and, optionally, all of the related builds (Deployments).

-The command fails if the Device Group is a device-under-test target or production-device target of another Device Group.
-Use either [`impt dg update`](#device-group-update) to update the the other Device Group’s target, or `impt dg delete` to delete the other Device Group before the specified one.
+The command fails if the Device Group is a device-under-test target or production target of another Device Group.
+Use either [`impt dg update`](#device-group-update) to update the the other Device Group’s target/dut, or `impt dg delete` to delete the other Device Group before the specified one.

 The command also fails when the `--force` option is not specified and: